lexruee/coach4rb/README.md

 and provides access to resources in the scope of a given user.
 In other words the access proxy contains the necessary user credentials that are needed to modify protected resources.

-Such a access proxy object can be created as follows:
+Such an access proxy object can be created as follows:
 ```
 #@coach is our coach client, see configuration.
 @proxy = Coach4rb::Proxy::Access.new @coach.username, 'secret', @coach